BlameTroi/txblibs/README.txt

 Most structures are defined as "typedef struct fred fred" instead of the other alternatives.
-Their names are prefixed but do not have the underscore. 'dlcb', kvcb', 'llcb', and so on.
+Their names are prefixed but do not have the underscore. 'hda', hst', 'hll', and so on.